GenASiS: General Astrophysical Simulation System. I. Refinable Mesh and Nonrelativistic Hydrodynamics: CONCLUSION

-Subsequent papers in this series will document additions to {\tt Mathematics} and {\tt Physics} that will make \genasis\ suitable for multiphysics simulations of core-collapse supernovae and other astrophysical problems.
-Development of additional solvers and physics are already underway.
-Capabilities for nonrelativistic hydrodynamics will be reported first \citep{Cardall2012}.
+Subsequent papers in this series will document additional functionality that will make \genasis\ suitable for multiphysics simulations of core-collapse supernovae and other astrophysical problems.
+Development of additional solvers and physics is already underway.
+A nuclear equation of state is one obvious requirement.
 We have implemented magnetohydrodynamics (MHD) capabilities in a `draft version' of \genasis\ \citep{Endeve2012b}, which has been used to study standing accretion shock instability (SASI)-driven magnetic field amplification \citep{Endeve2010,Endeve2012}.
 In the current version of \genasis\ we plan to implement MHD capabilities based on the HLLD solver \citep{Miyoshi2005,Mignone2009}.
-For Newtonian gravity, a multilevel Poisson solver will use a distributed FFT solver \citep{Budiardja2011} for the coarsest level, in conjunction with finite-difference solves on individual levels, in a multigrid approach.
+For Newtonian gravity, a multi-level Poisson solver will use a distributed FFT solver \citep{Budiardja2011} for the coarsest level, in conjunction with finite-difference solves on individual levels, in a multigrid approach.
 Work on general relativistic gravity---a major undertaking---is also underway in \genasis\ \citep{Tsatsin2011}.
 The greatest challenge of all is neutrino transport.
-Building on our group's past experience \citep{Liebendorfer2004,Bruenn2009}, theoretical developments \citep{Cardall2003,Cardall2005b}, and initial forays into transport in the earliest version of \genasis\ \citep{Cardall2005,Cardall2009}, we plan to deploy a multigrid approach here as well, using a multigroup Variable Eddington Tensor formulation (Endeve et al. 2012, in preparation) with closures of increasing sophistication, ultimately culminating in a full `Boltzmann solver.'
+Building on our group's past experience \citep{Liebendorfer2004,Bruenn2009,Bruenn2013}, theoretical developments \citep{Cardall2003,Cardall2005b}, and initial forays into transport in the earliest version of \genasis\ \citep{Cardall2005,Cardall2009}, we plan to deploy a multigrid approach here as well, using a multigroup Variable Eddington Tensor formulation \citep{Cardall2013a,Endeve2012c} with closures of increasing sophistication, ultimately culminating in a full `Boltzmann solver' \citep{Cardall2013b}.